FatemehEngqvist/database/Day02/README.md

 FROM TEACHERS
 LEFT JOIN COURSES ON courses.TEACHER = teachers.PERSONNUMBER;
 ```
-Notice that the order count, the following query yield a different result
+**Notice that the order is important: the following query yield a different result**
 ```SQL
 SELECT *
 FROM COURSES